fAtsteD/reporting/README.md

     -   password - user password to the account
     -   issue_key_base - (optional) prefix for all issue key.
 Default empty string
 -   text-indent - indent in the beginning of line for task, type etc
+-   dictionary - dictionary with shorter version of origin or reworded (can be used in omit task):
+    -   task - only use for task name
+    -   type - only use for type name
+    -   project - only use for project name

 Example: